-Ms. St. Louie: Qujannamii, Iksivautaq.
-Thank you to the member for her questions.
+Ms. St-Louis (interpretation): Thank you, Mr. Chairman. (interpretation ends) Thank you to the member for her questions.
 Thank you, minister.

-Yes, it is part of the phys-ed health and wellness curriculum that we are currently developing.
+Yes, it is part of the phys. ed. health and wellness curriculum that we are currently developing.
 The curriculum is done.
 I have the progression of learning in front of me, but it is something that we can certainly provide at a later moment.
-It's been developed with educators and will community members, and Elders that brought their experience to the table, and shared what they wanted the students to learn to make sure that they will recognize the trauma, that they would learn how to deal with it.
-How to go through life without carrying that heavy load.
+It's been developed with educators and will community members, and elders that brought their experience to the table, and shared what they wanted the students to learn to make sure that they will recognize the trauma, that they would learn how to deal with it, how to go through life without carrying that heavy load.

-That's all I can say for now.
-Qujannamii, Iksivautaq.
-I'm going to let the minister finish.
+That's all I can say for now. (interpretation) Thank you, Mr. Chairman. (interpretation ends) I'm going to let the minister finish.